Lazada: History

+Since 2023, Lazada had conducted several rounds of retrenchment.
+In October 2023, it had a small retrenchment exercise.
+On 3 January 2024, it had another round of retrenchment.

+On 3 January 2024, Lazada began retrenching an undisclosed number of employees from its Singapore headquarters.
+Despite its workers being unionised, the union, Food, Drinks and Allied Workers Union (FDAWU), was not consulted by the company about the retrenchment exercise.
+It was reported that the company would expect to reduce its Southeast Asia headcount by 25%-50%.
+The retrenched workers were given 2 weeks of pay for every year worked with them.
+Lazada later published an apology statement, stating it would consult the union for future retrenchment exercises.
+The union though accepted the apology, found that the retrenchment benefits was not satisfactory, and were in negotiation with Lazada for a better retrenchment benefits for the affected workers.
+Later it came to light that the retrenched workers are being locked down by a set of 12-month non-compete clauses if they wish to retain their vested stocks.
+The non-compete clauses include the prevention of working in an extensive list of companies such as in the supermarket chain NTUC Fairprice.

 Financing

 Lazada has raised multiple rounds of funding since its founding in 2012.

 In April 2016, Alibaba Group announced its intention to acquire a controlling stake in Lazada by paying $500 million for new shares, and buying $500 million worth of shares from existing investors.
 Tesco sold its stake in Lazada—totalling 8.6%—to Alibaba for $129 million.
 Alibaba based its investment on the growth of the middle class in Southeast Asia, having estimated that the regional population with a disposable income of $16 to $100 a day would double to 400 million people by 2020.

 In June 2017, Alibaba injected $1 billion in Lazada, raising its stake from 51% to 83%.